For inquiries about how the Lynchburg Humane Society can help you and your pet in your time of need, please fill out this form

 - Any medications your pet is taking

-- Any special toys, beds or other belongings from home
+- Any special toys or other belongings from home

 - Your continuing care fee:

-Please communicate with us openly and we can work with you even it if is because you cannot wait or you cannot pay for the continuing care fee.
+Please communicate with us openly.
+We can work with you even it if is because you cannot wait or you cannot pay for the continuing care fee.